Xiangyang1984/Gcluster/README.md

 ## Installation
 ***
 Gcluster is a Perl script which doesn't need compilation.
 But before running, Gcluster needs to pre-install several Perl modules and three extra programs.
-In addition, the paths of those three programs in Gcluster.pl and interested_gene_generation.pl need to be set.
+In addition, the paths of those three programs within Gcluster.pl and interested_gene_generation.pl must be set.
 There are two ways to install the Gcluster.

 ### **Option 1**: Installing the Gcluster via conda
 We build a bioconda package for Gcluster, users are recommended to install the [conda](https://www.anaconda.com), then to install this package with conda run: